grenzsprung/facial-emotion-detection/doc/README.md

 ### Doc folder

 The doc directory contains files with all the models we ran.
-The main file contains the LDA model, which outperformed all the other ones.
+The "Main" file contains the LDA model, which outperformed all the other ones.